Hot Flashes: A Warning Sign for Alzheimer’s

 This is not just about managing menopausal symptoms but also about reducing the risk of Alzheimer’s.

-Regular exercise, a balanced , and good can also contribute to overall brain health.
+Regular , a balanced diet, and good sleep hygiene can also contribute to overall brain health.

 In conclusion, it is crucial for women going through menopause to not only manage their symptoms but also to be aware of their potential implications.